hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 {% include alert.html content="This was tested only on a TIM V6.0.10N20 firmware!" alert="Note" icon="svg-info" color="blue" %}

-After you got a full dump of your ONT, here is the procedure to replace the original bootloader with the CIG one enable the serial port:
+After getting a full dump of your ONT, here is the procedure to replace the original bootloader with CIG's to enable the serial port:

 Cut old bootloader:
 ```sh